 Sometimes the author is the last to know.

-In April, it turns out, The Boy Book
+In April, it turns out, The Boy Book was challenged in a Texas school.

 I love how the article quotes my story at length on what kind of bra you should wear if you have puny frontal equipment.
 Hee hee hee.